 With a catalog of galaxies covering the relevant parameter space in hand we can now assess the effectiveness of RPS on the gas in the galaxy, embodied by \cref{eq:rpsCond}.

-As before, we begin by modeling the ICM with a NFW model (\rfsec{nfwModel}) and assume the galaxy speed is identical to the virial velocity (\rfsec{ramPressure}).
-Under these assumptions, the ram-pressure, \cref{eq:ramPressNFW} and binding gravitational force \cref{eq:ftildeDef} can be inserted into the stripping condition \cref{eq:rpsCond}
+As before, we begin by modelling the ICM with an NFW model (\rfsec{nfwModel}) and assume the galaxy speed is identical to the virial velocity (\rfsec{ramPressure}).
+Under these assumptions, the ram pressure, \cref{eq:ramPressNFW} and binding gravitational force \cref{eq:ftildeDef} can be inserted into the stripping condition \cref{eq:rpsCond}

 For the sake of convenience, we define a new quantity encapsulating the cluster parameters $\sigclust\equiv \Mv/(2\mathrm{\pi} \Rc^2)$.
 Scaling for typical values we find, making use of \cref{eq:virialDef},